paralab/Saena_Public/README.md

 There is an example showing how to use Saena in src/main.cpp.
 Most functions are explained there.

-Run this command in the build folder to run example:
+Run this command in the build folder to run the example:

 ./Saena ../data/81s4x8o1mu1.bin

-Pass any matrix (A) in binary format as the argument to solve the system: Ax = rhs. rhs is generated randomly in this example.
-It is exaplained how to pass rhs in the example.
+Pass any matrix (A) in binary format as the argument to solve the system: Ax = rhs.
+The matrix should be in COO format with column-major order (the same format as the Florida Matrix Collection). rhs is generated randomly in this example.
+It is exaplained how to also pass rhs in the example.

 ## Nektar++